jeancsanchez/JcPlayer/README.md

  The list view is developer responsibilty

 ## TODO LIST ##
-* [ ] On Android 6.0 the notification is not being cleared.
 * [x] Set custom layouts for player.
 * [ ] Add Instrumentation tests
 * [ ] Add unity tests.